openwrtuser/bash4hosts/README.md

 --------------------------------------------------------------------------------------

-For much better protection, in addition to this hosts file, you may use web browser addons, such as Ublock Origin:
+For much better protection, in addition to hosts file, you may use web browser addons, such as Ublock Origin:

 https://github.com/gorhill/uBlock